deepanshs/mrsimulator/docs/theory/components.rst

-The nuclear shielding tensor, :math:`\boldsymbol{\rho}^{(\sigma)}`, is a second rank reducible tensor which can be decomposed into a sum of the zeroth-rank isotropic, first-rank anti-symmetric and second-rank traceless symmetric irreducible spherical tensors.
+The nuclear shielding tensor, :math:`\boldsymbol{\rho}^{(\sigma)}`, is a second rank reducible tensor which can be decomposed into a sum of the zeroth-rank isotropic, first-rank anti-symmetric, and second-rank traceless symmetric irreducible spherical tensors.
 In the principal axis system, the zeroth-rank, :math:`\rho_{0,0}^{(\sigma)}` and the second-rank, :math:`\rho_{2,n}^{(\sigma)}`, irreducible tensors follow,